Brain-derived neurotrophic factor: Dendritogenesis

 Local interaction of BDNF with the TrkB receptor on a single dendritic segment is able to stimulate an increase in PSD-95 trafficking to other separate dendrites as well as to the synapses of locally stimulated neurons.
 PSD-95 localizes the actin-remodeling GTPases, Rac and Rho, to synapses through the binding of its PDZ domain to kalirin, increasing the number and size of spines.
 Thus, BDNF-induced trafficking of PSD-95 to dendrites stimulates actin remodeling and causes dendritic growth in response to BDNF.

 Neurogenesis

-BDNF plays a significant role in neurogenesis.
+Laboratory studies indicate that BDNF may play a role in neurogenesis.
 BDNF can promote protective pathways and inhibit damaging pathways in the NSCs and NPCs that contribute to the brain's neurogenic response by enhancing cell survival.
 This becomes especially evident following suppression of TrkB activity.
 TrkB inhibition results in a 2–3 fold increase in cortical precursors displaying EGFP-positive condensed apoptotic nuclei and a 2–4 fold increase in cortical precursors that stained immunopositive for cleaved caspase-3.
 BDNF can also promote NSC and NPC proliferation through Akt activation and PTEN inactivation.
-There have been many in vivo studies demonstrating BDNF is a strong promoter of neuronal differentiation.
-Infusion of BDNF into the lateral ventricles doubled the population of newborn neurons in the adult rat olfactory bulb and viral overexpression of BDNF can similarly enhance SVZ neurogenesis.
-BDNF might also play a role in NSC/NPC migration.
-By stabilizing p35 (CDK5R1), in utero electroporation studies revealed BDNF was able to promote cortical radial migration by ~230% in embryonic rats, an effect which was dependent on the activity of the trkB receptor.

-Cognitive function

-Enriched housing provides the opportunity for exercise and exposure to multimodal stimuli.
-The increased visual, physical, and cognitive stimulation all translates into more neuronal activity and synaptic communication, which can produce structural or molecular activity-dependent alterations.
-Sensory inputs from environmental stimuli are initially processed by the cortex before being transmitted to the hippocampus along an afferent pathway, suggesting the activity-mediated effects of enrichment can be far-reaching within the brain.

-BDNF expression is significantly enhanced by environmental enrichment and appears to be the primary source of the ability of environmental enrichments to enhance cognitive processes.
-Environmental enrichment enhances synaptogenesis, dendritogenesis, and neurogenesis, leading to improved performance on various learning and memory tasks.
-BDNF mediates more pathways involved in these enrichment-induced processes than any other molecule and is strongly regulated by calcium activity making it incredibly sensitive to neuronal activity.

-Disease linkage
+Some studies suggest that BDNF may promote neuronal differentiation.

+Research

-Various studies have shown possible links between BDNF and conditions, such as depression, schizophrenia, obsessive-compulsive disorder, Alzheimer's disease, Huntington's disease, Rett syndrome, and dementia, as well as anorexia nervosa and bulimia nervosa.
+Preliminary research has focused on the possible links between BDNF and clinical conditions, such as depression, schizophrenia, and Alzheimer's disease.

-Increased levels of BDNF can induce a change to an opiate-dependent-like reward state when expressed in the ventral tegmental area in rats.

-As of 2002 clinical trials in which BDNF was delivered into the central nervous system (CNS) of humans with various neurodegenerative disease had all failed.